Scootie/KuLogger/README.md

 ==========
 For use cases and examples, please read [USECASES.md](/USECASES.md) The document explains how this program enables a scientific process approach to benchmark specific components within a mobile system.

 MobileBenchmarkTools is composed of two discrete programs: BatterySpecs and CPU&BatteryLogging.
+Together, they provide the ability to track CPU usage and power consumption over time of your Windows-based system (power information not available on desktops).

 ![batteryinfo](/documentation/batteryspecs.png)